 Some patients might experience some tiredness, bruising and soreness in the treated areas, although this soreness typically lasts for a few hours or a few days at most.

-Dry Needling from Trained Professionals
+Dry Needling in Wynnum from Trained Professionals

 To benefit from dry needling, call us on 1300 975 980 to find out more about our Wynnum dry needling treatments.
 We can determine your suitability for dry needle therapy and apply the most appropriate dry needling techniques to help relieve muscle pain or stimulate its recovery.
 Our podiatrists have completed post graduate certification in dry needling techniques, providing you with different options for treating your affected muscles with this procedure.